 You can book your surgical treatment pretty much any time of the year.
 However, you may want to consider the local climate before you make a final decision.
 Seoul is generally classified as having a humid continental climate.
 Summers tend to be hot and humid, and the East Asian monsoon season generally occurs between June and September.
 August is traditionally the hottest month and often has an average temperature as high as 29.6 °C (85 °F).

 Winters tend to be cold to freezing, with average temperatures in January being as low as -5.9°C (21.4°F), although the weather tends to be drier than in the summer with, on average, only 28 days of snowfall.

 Although Seoul, like anywhere else, has four distinct weather seasons each calendar year, there has been a shift in the duration as to how long each season lasts.
 Winter temperatures have been dropping consistently over recent years, whilst the summer temperatures are getting increasingly hotter.
 This has resulted in the spring and autumn seasons being restricted to as little as one month each year.

-There are many places to visit in Seoul, ranging from traditional sightseeing places of interest, to contemporary shopping and nightlife hotspots.
+There are many interesting places to visit in Seoul, ranging from traditional sightseeing to contemporary shopping and nightlife hotspots.
 Some places worthy of consideration during your stay are: